openbmc/phosphor-power/phosphor-regulators/docs/design.md

 The `phosphor-regulators` application is a single-threaded C++ executable.
 It is a 'daemon' process that runs continually.
-The application is launched by systemd when the system receives standby power.
+The application is launched by systemd when the BMC reaches the Ready state and before the chassis is powered on.

 The application is driven by a system-specific JSON configuration file.
 The JSON file is found and parsed at runtime.
 The parsing process creates a